 Eustachian tube dysfunction can be rectified without any medical intervention.
 But if it lingers for long, it can cause fluid to accumulate in the middle ear and cause a middle ear infection.

 Children are more prone to ear infections than adults, and this is because of their eustachian tubes.

-The eustachian tubes in children are narrower and straighter than those of adults.
+The eustachian tubes in children are narrower and more horizontal than those of adults.
 This makes it difficult for fluid to drain out from the ear.

 Also, because their immune systems are still developing, they are prone to infections that can cause fluid to accumulate in the ear.